bemer/containers-on-aws-workshop/04-DeployEcsCluster/README.md

 * VPC: Select the VPC created in the [Create VPC tutorial](https://github.com/bemer/containers-on-aws-workshop/tree/master/03-CreateVPC)
 * Subnets: Select the `private` subnet in your VPC

-And them click in **Create**.
+And then click in **Create**.

 >In this tutorial we are not covering the creation of a Key Pair to access your EC2 instances.
-If you want to access your instances for troubleshooting purposes or even to just see how the ECS agent works you will need to create a Key Pair and them select it in the `Key pair` option.
+If you want to access your instances for troubleshooting purposes or even to just see how the ECS agent works you will need to create a Key Pair and then select it in the `Key pair` option.
 You can see how to create a new Key Pair in [this link](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 Note that this wizard is also going to create a security group for you allowing access in the port 80 (TCP).